 Plantar fasciitis requires professional care to determine the cause of the tissue strain.
 A podiatrist will be able to treat the plantar fasciitis quickly with high chances of success with a variety of treatment options.
 By recognising plantar fasciitis early on, the podiatrist will be able to implement a more effective management plan.

 Very often we will finish our assessment of your foot condition with an offer to ‘strap you up’.
 For most people, this is a little taste of magic, often reducing the pain by 50% within minutes.

 Orthotics are an important part of the treatment to resolve the condition for most people.
-This is because the underlying cause of fasciitis is poor foot position creating too much tissue on the tissue.
+This is because the underlying cause of fasciitis is almost always poor foot position creating too much tissue on the tissue.
 Orthotics have come a long way in recent years and are more comfortable and slim line than ever.
 See our page on orthotic types for more information.

 Extra-corporeal shockwave therapy is a treatment that is designed to alert your body to the lingering injury of fasciitis and bring on repair mode.
 Blood flow is increased in order to stimulate neovascularisation of the damaged plantar fascia.
 The shockwave treatment is repeated, often three or four times over a number of weeks.
-Use of shock wave plantar fasciitis (ESWT, Extracorporeal shock wave therapy, Lithotripsy)
+Use of shock wave in plantar fasciitis

-The podiatrist can administer an injection deep into the plantar fascia, allowing a reduction in the pain as well as any abnormal tightness or thickness over a course of 2 weeks to 1 month.
+The podiatrist can administer an injection around the plantar fascia.
+This aims to bring about a reduction in the pain as well as to incite tissue repair over a number of weeks.
 This is particularly useful for a complication of fasciitis called Baxter’s nerve entrapment.
 You can find information related to prolotherapy and Neural Prolotherapy for ligaments, tendons and joints here.
 On some occasions, we may use a corticosteroid injection around the point of pain to settle the condition rapidly.

 Wouldn’t it be nice to Walk Without Pain?